Empire’s Strategy for UK Telecom R&D Investment

 Based on the above industry-specific factors that affect Empire’s entry in the European telecommunications market, this paper highlights the UK as the best European market for the Indian company.
 Globally and regionally, the UK telecommunications industry is among the most advanced and open markets.
 Deregulation has made it easier for foreign companies to enter the market and learn new knowledge.
 The high numbers of merger and acquisition (M&A) activities support this fact.

-For example, appendix 1 shows that the volume of merger and acquisition (M&A) activities in the western European country has significantly increased, since the 1980s (Institute of Mergers, Acquisitions, and Alliances, 2013).
+For example, Figure 2 shows that the volume of merger and acquisition (M&A) activities in the western European country has significantly increased, since the 1980s (Institute of Mergers, Acquisitions, and Alliances, 2013).
 This increment stems from the increased deregulation of the industry.
 Similarly, liberalisation has made it easier for companies to increase their levels of technological sophistication, thereby increasing their capacity to develop competitive products.
 These developments have led to increased growth in the industry.
 The diagram below shows the growth of the UK telecommunications market, in terms of subscriber numbers.

 Total UK Mobile Subscribers

-Figure One: Total UK Mobile Subscribers (Based on Wray, 2009)
+Figure 1: Total UK Mobile Subscribers (Based on Wray, 2009)

 Empire telecommunications can benefit from venturing into the UK telecommunications industry because of minimal barriers of entry and the high number of industry peers in the market.
 These conditions provide a good environment for improving its R&D activities.